core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 Selection of a DoC Server   {#sec:doc-server-selection}
 =========================

+While there is no path specified for the DoC resource, it is RECOMMENDED to use the root path "/" to keep the CoAP requests small.

 In this document, it is assumed that the DoC client knows the DoC server and the DNS resource at the DoC server.
 Possible options could be manual configuration of a URI {{-uri}} or CRI {{-cri}},